main dishes sardinian

-Quick-sautéed white beans and dark leafy greens with garlic, chili, and olive oil.
-A 15-minute dinner packed with nutrition.
+Quick-sautéed white beans and dark greens with garlic, chili, and olive oil.
+A 15-minute pantry staple from a Sardinian kitchen.

 Prep 10 min